 Even though your older horse may not be as active, it’s still important to make sure their hooves are trimmed regularly.
 Keeping your horse on a consistent schedule with a trusted farrier can go a long way in making sure their hooves stay in top-notch condition.

 If you notice that your senior horse is having foot issues, like chipping or cracking, it could mean that their hoof walls are weakening due to age – talk to your farrier about how hoof supplements can help.
-In addition to consulting with your farrier, you can also ask your veterinarian about a feed supplement to keep their hooves healthy and their feet happy.
+In addition to consulting with your farrier, you can also ask your veterinarian about a horse feed supplement to keep their hooves healthy and their feet happy.